The basics of cervical stabilization

 For something as seemingly simple as a cervical collar, it is important to remember that there is a right way, and many wrong ways, to use a device

-You arrive on the scene of a motor vehicle crash.
+Imagine this scenario: You arrive on the scene of a motor vehicle crash.
 Based on the obvious damage to the two vehicles, you recognize that this is a moderate speed event.
-One driver remains in his vehicle, with first responder EMTs surrounding him.
+One driver remains in his vehicle, with EMTs surrounding him.

 You can see that one EMT is holding manual stabilization of the head.
 The other is searching inside his trauma bag.
 You ask if you can help.
 The second EMT replies, "Yeah, I can't find the C-collars, can you get one for me?"
 "Sure," you reply.
 "What size do you need?"
 The EMT says, "Oh a 'no-neck' should be fine.
 It fits everyone."